 Host Third Party EventsAt Interval House, we stand for dignity, safety and freedom from domestic violence.

-- start a fundraising campaign through Email, Facebook or Twitter
+- A fundraising campaign through Facebook or other social media network

-- work with a local business for a day to donate a percentage of sales
+- A partnership in which a local business donates a percentage of sales to our agency

 Freedom From Violence

 “Freedom,” the fine art photography exhibition held at the Golden Thread gallery in West Hartford on a balmy August evening in 2016, was an artfully successful example of a Third-Party Event!

 30 area-based photographers, members of CTPPA (Connecticut Professional Photographers Association), donated their framed prints.
 One hundred percent of all sales and donations went to Interval House, the specific beneficiary under the CCADV (Connecticut Coalition Against Domestic Violence), whom CTPPA supports.

 The evening event was opened by Karen Jarmoc, CEO of CCADA and Catherine Bradshaw, then-interim Director of Interval House, and a poem was read by survivor Sarah Gallardo who directs “Sarah Speaks Up” and the “Veterans For Victims” program.

 Deb Key, an accomplished Avon photographer and member of CTPPA, conceived the concept as a creative way to celebrate the “power of the print,” to raise both awareness and funds for victims of Domestic Violence so to rebuild their lives with freedom from fear.

 “Support for the exhibition exceeded our expectations,” Key said.
 “As you enjoy these original interpretations of ‘Freedom,’ know you are helping to make a difference for people starting over.”

 Becker’s Catering provided appetizers and desserts for the event and Ninety + Cellars served a tasting of wines and beers.
 Live acoustic music by Doug Maher made the event even more harmonious.